Skip to Main Content

 • The proposal includes curation and adoption (adoption grant) or curation and adaptation of OER, including updating or revising smaller-scale ancillary resources to support an existing resource (adaptation grant)

 • The proposal clearly articulates the potential impact on students, faculty pedagogy, and the university.
-At a minimum, the resources must be utilized in at least one section delivered in the Winter 2024, or Spring/Summer 2024, or Fall 2024 terms and represent a savings to students of at least 70% of previous course material costs.
+At a minimum, the resources must be utilized in at least one section delivered during the Winter, Spring/Summer, or Fall terms within the grant award year and represent a savings to students of at least 70% of previous course material costs..
 If the proposal relates to a course being delivered for the first time (no existing list of required materials), open educational resources should form the majority of assigned materials.

 • If the proposal relates to a course that is already extensively using open educational materials, the proposed changes should improve the student experience in terms of quality of materials, accessibility, or interactivity.